-- Processes for culturally appropriate decision making when engaging children, families and kin in developing a plan - Feedback confirms that the service has worked with the child and family to identify the 'right people' who should be part of their support team and be involved in decision making - Records show that staff have participated in QATSICPP Practice Resources training/workshops - Support and adoption for the QATSICPP Practice Standards and Principles of Practice.
+- Processes for culturally appropriate decision making when engaging children, families and kin in developing a plan (i.e. Aboriginal and Torres Strait Islander family led decision making). - Feedback confirms that the service has worked with the child and family to identify the 'right people' who should be part of their support team and be involved in decision making. - Records show that staff have participated in Queensland Aboriginal and Torres Strait Islander Child Protection Peak (QATSICPP) Practice Resources training/workshops. - Support and adoption for the QATSICPP Practice Standards and Principles of Practice.